Pima JTED District Office

 A student shall be required to initiate contact with each of his/her teachers to obtain appropriate make-up work for any excused absences.
 For pre-planned absences, including field trips, a student must inform each of his/her teachers prior to the date of the event.
 The student may have as many days to make up work missed as the number of days he/she was absent plus one.
 Work missed by the student due to suspension may be made up for credit at the teacher’s discretion.
 Extended projects (term papers, etc.) will be due on the assigned date unless prior arrangements have been made with the instructor.

-Parents/Guardians will need to follow the procedures outlined below for early release of Pima County JTED students:
+Parents/Guardians will need to follow the procedures outlined below for early release of Pima JTED students:

 - For pre-planned early releases, a student must inform each of his/her teachers prior to the date of the occurrence.
-The student’s Parents/Guardians must contact the Central Campus and inform the registrar or teacher of said pre-planned early release.
-Parents/Guardians must be listed as such per the student’s records on file with the Pima County JTED.
+The student’s Parents/Guardians must contact the Central Campus and inform the attendance clerk, registrar, or teacher of said pre-planned early release.
+Parents/Guardians must be listed as such per the student’s records on file with the Pima JTED.

-- If the parent/guardian comes directly to the Pima County JTED classrooms, the Pima County JTED registrar or teacher will verify the person’s identity, via the student’s records on file with the Pima County JTED.
+- If the parent/guardian comes directly to the Pima JTED classrooms, the Pima JTED attendance clerk, registrar, or teacher will verify the person’s identity, via the student’s records on file with the Pima JTED.

-All students participating in an activity trip must use the transportation provided by the Pima County JTED both to and from the activity.
-Pima County JTED students are reminded that conduct policies will be enforced on all authorized Pima County JTED trips and at all other Pima County JTED sponsored activities.
+All students participating in an activity trip must use the transportation provided by the Pima JTED both to and from the activity.
+Pima JTED students are reminded that conduct policies will be enforced on all authorized Pima JTED trips and at all other Pima JTED sponsored activities.

-All students participating in Pima County JTED at our JTED @ Camino Seco, JTED @ Master Pieces and JTED @ Project SEARCH campuses will follow the Pima County JTED School Calendar.
+All students participating in Pima JTED at our JTED @ Camino Seco, JTED @ Master Pieces, JTED @ Amphi Land Lab, and JTED @ Project SEARCH campuses will follow the Pima JTED school calendar.
 All students enrolled at one of our Central Campuses located on a public high school site will follow that school district’s calendar.

-Pima County JTED students are expected to attend school every Pima County JTED attendance day.
+Pima JTED students are expected to attend school every Pima JTED attendance day.

 All class fees are due the first day of class.
 Fee waivers are available for students who demonstrate a financial need.
-Please speak with a JTED Central Campus Counselor, or email firstname.lastname@example.org.
+Visit our Central Campus Student Request for Fee Assistance page or contact a JTED Central Campus Counselor, email firstname.lastname@example.org.
 Fees are non-refundable 10 days after the first day of class.

 Textbooks, Course Materials & Equipment

-The Pima County JTED Governing Board furnishes all necessary textbooks.
+The Pima JTED Governing Board furnishes all necessary textbooks.
 For identification, each book is numbered.
 In addition to textbooks, students may be furnished additional materials or equipment necessary for the course.
 Each student is expected to return all books, materials, and equipment at the end of his/her participation in the course or pay for any lost, destroyed, stolen or mutilated books/materials/equipment.
-No report card, records or transcripts will be issued until all books, materials and equipment are turned in and/or fees paid.

 Guidelines for Professionalism

-The following are the regulations and the general information for students attending Pima County JTED programs.
+The following are the regulations and the general information for students attending Pima JTED programs.

 - To conduct quality education and training programs.